openvinotoolkit/model_server/docs/model_server_c_api.md

 ### Server configuration and start

 To start OVMS you need to create `OVMS_Server` object using `OVMS_ServerNew`, with set of `OVMS_ServerSettings` and `OVMS_ModelsSettings` that describe how the server should be configured.
 Once the server is started using `OVMS_ServerStartFromConfigurationFile` you can schedule the inferences using `OVMS_Inference`.
 To stop server, you must call `OVMS_ServerDelete`.
 While the server is alive you can schedule both in process inferences as well as use gRPC API to schedule inferences from remote machine.
 Optionally you can also enable HTTP service.
-One can also query metadata using `OVMS_GetServerMetadata`.
+One can also query metadata using `OVMS_ServerMetadata`.
 Example how to use OVMS with C/C++ application is [here](../demos/c_api_minimal_app/README.md).

 ### Error handling
 Most of OVMS C API functions return `OVMS_Status` object pointer indicating the success or failure.
 Success is indicated by nullptr (NULL).
 Failure is indicated by returning `OVMS_Status` object.
-The status code can be extracted using `OVMS_StatusGetCode` function and the details of error can be retrieved using `OVMS_StatusGetDetails` function.
+The status code can be extracted using `OVMS_StatusCode` function and the details of error can be retrieved using `OVMS_StatusDetails` function.

 The ownership of `OVMS_Status` is passed to the caller of the function.
 You must delete the object using `OVMS_StatusDelete`.